Phase-Based Multi-Gait Learning for a Salamander-Like Robot: Methodology

 Each of the robot's five body parts (left-front (LF), left-hind (LH), right-front (RF), right-hind (RH) legs, and the spine (S)) is controlled independently by a phase variable.
 The trajectory generator converts the phase variables ${\phi_{\mathrm{LF}}, \phi_{\mathrm{LH}}, \phi_{\mathrm{RF}}, \phi_{\mathrm{RH}}, \phi_{\mathrm{S}}}$ defined on the interval \([0,2\pi)\) into joint angles and produces the desired motor positions $\boldsymbol{u}_{\mathrm{tg}} \in \mathbb{R}^{15}$.
 For each leg $j \in \{\text{LF},\text{LH},\text{RF},\text{RH}\}$, the joint angles are specified as

 where $A$ denotes a constant amplitude, and $\theta_\mathrm{offset}$ represents a fixed offset providing a baseline posture for the second joint.
+Given the robot's short leg links and limited workspace, a joint-space sinusoidal generator is adopted, as more complex parameterizations are unlikely to provide significant performance benefits.
 A sample visualization of the leg positions at different phases is shown in \figref{fig:tg}.
 The spine joints are defined as:

 This formulation produces a 15-dimensional target vector

 which is subsequently tracked by Proportional-Integral-Derivative controllers.